YaN9-Y/lafin/README.md

 ```
 python3 test.py --model 2 --checkpoints ./checkpoints/celeba
 ```
-### 2.Landmark Detection
+### 2.Augmented Landmark Detection
 #### 1) Training
-We suppose you use WFLW dataset to validate the augmentated landmark detection method.
+We suppose you use WFLW dataset to validate the augmented landmark detection method.
 To validate the augmentation methods, a landmark-guided inpaint model trained on WFLW (stage 2) is needed.
 You can train it by yourself following above steps or use the pre-trained models.

 Create a `config.yml` file similar to `config.yml.example` and copy it to corresponding checkpoint folder.
 Following comments on `config.yml.example` to set `config.yml`.